LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D2-CloudFlarePages.md

-*Note: This tutorial was drafted usiing Claude Sonnet 4.6 and Gemini Flash 3.5*
+*Note: This tutorial was drafted usiing Claude Sonnet 4.6, revised using Gemini Flash 3.5 and Minimax 2.7*

 ---